 Nudibranch

 Nudibranchs are sea slugs.
 They have a foot and they leave a slimy trail.
+There are more than 3,000 species of colorful nudibranchs.

-They get their bright colors from the food they eat such as sponges, anemones and corals.
+Nudibranchs get their bright colors from the food they eat such as sponges, anemones and corals.
 They have a poor vision though and can not see their own colors.

 Octopus

+Octopus is one of the most intelligent of all invertebrates.
 As a master of camouflage, an octopus can change the color of its entire body in just three-tenths of a second.

 Octopus are common on all our dive sites, especially on night dives as they are out hunting.